growerp/growerp/GrowERPObs/1 Introduction/4 Releases.md

 # Releases

+## Production release December 20 2022 (V0.6.0)
+1. User organization change from owner/user/company to owner/company/user
+2. Finished documents like order/invoices/payment also shown when not older than one week.
+3. Userlogin can be reused as customer with any other company within the system.
+4. Removed internal coding for single company use.
+With new user organization change no special coding required when used in single mode.

 ## Production release November 23 2022 (V0.5.0)

 1. It is now possible to use [Obsidian](https://obsidian.md/) to publish information about your company or provide documentation of your product on the generated Website.
 Functions supported: